Federal Aviation Administration (FAA), DOT.

 This action modifies Class E airspace at Emmonak, AK.
 The revision of two standard instrument approach procedures at the Emmonak Airport has made this action necessary to enhance safety and management of Instrument Flight Rules (IFR) operations.

 Effective date, 0901 UTC, February 9, 2012.
-The Director of the Federal Register approves this incorporation by reference action under 1 CFR part 51, subject to the annual revision of FAA Order 7400.9 and publication of conforming amendments.
+The Director of the Federal Register approves this Start Printed Page 75448incorporation by reference action under 1 CFR part 51, subject to the annual revision of FAA Order 7400.9 and publication of conforming amendments.

 Jeanette Roller, Federal Aviation Administration, Operations Support Group, Western Service Center, 1601 Lind Avenue SW., Renton, WA 98057; telephone (425) 203-4541.

 On August 31, 2011, the FAA published in the Federal Register a notice of proposed rulemaking (NPRM) to amend controlled airspace at Emmonak, AK (76 FR 54148).
 Interested parties were invited to participate in this rulemaking effort by submitting written comments on the proposal to the FAA.
 No comments were received.

 Class E airspace designations are published in paragraph 6005 of FAA Order 7400.9V dated August 9, 2011, and effective September 15, 2011, which is incorporated by reference in 14 CFR Part 71.1.
 The Class E airspace designations listed in this document will be published subsequently in that Order.
 Except for editorial changes, this rule is the same as published in the NPRM.